amroadel/WorldGeopedia/Milestone2/README.md

 # Milestone 2
-This is the second milestone of the project where I scape data from Wikipedia
+This is the second milestone of the project where I scrape the data from Wikipedia
 and Google News to create my database.
 ## To run the code run the following commands:
 `sudo apt install python3.8-venv`